olivergreening/gameoff-2023/README.md

 # SMUG

-A 2D car-chase game made for the Game Off 2023 challenge.
+Crazy car-chasing 2D game where after a bank heist, the robbers need to escape the police and get away with as much cash as possible.
+Made for the Game Off 2023 game jam.

 :video_game: [**Play on itch.io**](https://olivergreening.itch.io/smug)